natcap/invest.users-guide/source/marine_water_quality.rst

  * :math:`H` average depth (:math:`m`)
  * :math:`v_s` sink or resuspension rate (:math:`m \mathrm{day}^{-1}`)

+Users may use Table 2 as a lookup table to find an appropriate :math:`K_B` for their application.
+If users have enough data for the environmental conditions (water temperature, salinity, light information, etc.), Eq. :eq:`eq6` may be applied to estimate :math:`K_B`.

 This model predicts concentration of a pollutant by solving the steady state diffusion advection equation